Hands on Learning

 The Victorian Certificate of Applied Learning (VCAL) is a ‘hands-on’ option for students in Years 10, 11 and 12.

-The VCAL’s flexibility enables students to design a study program that suits their interests and learning needs.
+The Victorian Certificate of Applied Learning provides flexibility that enables students to design a study program that suits their interests and learning needs.
 Students select accredited curriculum components from VCE studies, Vocational Education and Training (VET) qualifications, Further Education (FE) and VCAL units.
 There are four compulsory strands in VCAL:

 Literacy and Numeracy Skills